ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 ^^^^^^^^^

 The library provides a full-fledged trainer which can be used directly, via CLI.
-To do so, create a file in the experiments folder and use the `cls_main` routine, which takes as arguments:
+To do so, create a file in the experiments folder and use the `cli_main` routine, which takes as arguments:

 * a Lightning Module corresponding to the model, its own arguments, and